geeksterin/Homework/LinkedList/LL-3/readme.md

 ### Implement the following functions of a LinkedList

-1. addFirst
-2. addLast
-3. addAt
-4. removeFirst
-5. removeAt
-6. removeLast
-7. getFirst
-8. getLast
-9. getAt
-10. Reverse a LinkedList by changing Data Iteratively
+1. Reverse a LinkedList by changing Data Iteratively
-11. Reverse a LinkedList by changing Pointer Iteratively
+2. Reverse a LinkedList by changing Pointer Iteratively

 ### Daily Practice Problem